nicolemne/studio-north-project/README.md

 ## User Experience (UX)

 Visitors who wish to hire a music studio to record their own ideas should find this website modern and inticing.
-My goal is for the visitor feel like this is a professional and luxury studio, with a beautiful location, and all neccessary supplies for recording an album in a distraction-free environment.
+My goal is for the visitor to feel like this is a professional and luxury studio, with a beautiful location, and all the neccessary equipment for recording an album in a distraction-free environment.

 A description about the studio is accessible on the front page, and if the visitor wants to see more visual content, the gallery page provides the viewer with an idea of what the studio looks like, as well as the surrounding area.